-This type of sign is installed when entry to an area is prohibited.
-The sign is located at the beginning of the area to which entrance is prohibited on each side of the taxiway as viewed by the pilot. it can also be classified as a mandatory sign.
+This type of airport runway sign is installed when entry to an area is prohibited.
+The sign is located at the beginning of the area to which entrance is prohibited on each side of the taxiway as viewed by the pilot.
+It can also be classified as a mandatory sign.

 Taxiway information signs are usually yellow in color with black lettering.
-These are to provided assistance in directing the pilots, of maneuvering aircraft around the taxiway infrastructure.
+These are to provide assistance in directing the pilots while manoeuvring aircraft around the taxiway infrastructure.

 These are used to identify individual taxiways.
 Taxiway information location signs bear the taxiway designation letter in yellow on a black background surrounded by a yellow border.
 Taxiway location signs are generally positioned at the approach to a taxiway intersection.